Kaisa Yeh Ishq Hai... Ajab Sa Risk Hai: Plot

 The show is a love story serial of a modern Singaporean girl, Simran, and a typical Haryanvi boy, Rajveer, and her escapade to settle in and win over the patriarchal Haryanvi family, whose beliefs and values differ from hers.
 In the first couple of episodes, each family is depicted.

-When Simran hears that Shyam seeks a bride, she changes her looks to impress Rajveer's family.
+When Simran hears that Shyamsundar seeks a bride, she changes her looks to impress Rajveer's family.
 Her father also changes his looks.
 She learns the Haryanvi language, the household chores and cooking.
 When Rajveer's family comes to see her, they are impressed by her.
 Rajveer's father, who knows who Simran really is, assists her in marrying to Rajveer.
 Even Jaggi learns about this.
 When their marriage is coming Rajveer has a weird feeling about his fiancée, but still marries her.
 When Rajveer sees her face he is shocked and angry.
 He wants her to leave the house.

 When it is time to leave the house, Simran breaks down into tears.
 Lohari wants to take revenge on her family for killing her husband.
 She succeeds in killing her father who tells her that her son is alive (she was told that she gave birth to a dead child) and he was in their house.
 When Simran came to know that Lohari killed her father, she threatens her to tell everyone about her misdeed.
 But before that happens Simran is pushed down a cliff by Lohari, and it ends with everyone believing that Simran is dead.

 Three months pass and Rajveer is depressed because he blames himself for Simran's death, but also perceives that she is near, but is unable to see her.
 Simran is seen by Lohari in the form of a Ghost.
 Lohari hits Rajveer with an axe so he loses his memory.